Engineering blog

 Multiple Firm Collaboration – Multiple Clouds

 Let’s continue this craziness.
-You are an architect and you have your own BIM cloud in the Advance2000 datacenter.
+You are an architect and you have your own BIM cloud in the Advance2000 data center.
 In the previous scenario, you invited an engineering firm to join your cloud to work on a project.

 That engineering firmed liked the experience so much; they want to get their own cloud.
 In this scenario, each firm in the design/construction project has their own cloud.
 How now will they work together?